sealofsolomon/GettingAndCleaningDataCourseProject/CodeBook.md

 The script called run_analysis.R was used to do the following transformations:

-1. Merge the training and the test sets from the UCI HAR Dataset to create one data set.
+1. Merge the training and the test sets from the UCI HAR Dataset to create one data set
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement
 3. Use descriptive activity names to name the activities in the data set
-4. Appropriately label the data set with descriptive variable names.
+4. Appropriately label the data set with descriptive variable names
-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject

 The run_analysis.R script assumes that the original UCI HAR Dataset is already extracted to your working directory and works like this: